 On February 6, 2025, the technical advisory committee used the pairwise methodology to stack rank the rule sections based on which provided the greatest health and safety benefits.
-This approach systematically compares each section with every other section.
-Members voted on each pair and the total number of votes for each section were tallied to provide the stack ranking (See Table 7: Stack-Ranked Sections Based on Health and Safety Benefits).
+The pairwise approach systematically compares each section with every other section.
+Members discussed and compared the benefits of each pair before voting.
+Staff then totaled the number of votes for each section to provide the stack ranking (See Table 6: Stack-Ranked Sections Based on Health and Safety Benefits).